gabarnettjr/rbfinterp2/README.md

 * Create a subfolder of the coordinates folder to store function values at the nodes.
   * mkdir randomCoords\smoothData
 * Run three scripts to generate some nodes and function values.
-  * perl getNodes.pl randomCoords
+  * python getNodes.py randomCoords
-  * perl getEvalPts.pl randomCoords
+  * python getEvalPts.py randomCoords
-  * perl getFuncVals.pl randomCoords\smoothData
+  * python getFuncVals.py randomCoords\smoothData
-* Run the main script rbfinterp2.pl to interpolate and estimate function values at evaluation points.
+* Run the main script rbfinterp2.py to interpolate and estimate function values at evaluation points.
-  * perl rbfinterp2.pl randomCoords\smoothData y
+  * python rbfinterp2.py randomCoords\smoothData y
     * Second input "y" means "yes", the true function IS available for comparison.
 ### Using your own data
 * Create a new folder for holding coordinates (nodes and evaluation points).